 Internet today has become a vast interconnected and a complex infrastructure of data with newer pieces of information being uploaded every minute.
-With increased availability of data it becomes equally important to find and index relevant data for our use with the help of web crawlers.
+With increased availability of data it becomes equally important to find and index relevant data for our use with the help of Evolution of Web Crawlers.
 From Archie to AltaVista to Google’s bots, web crawlers have been around since the inception of World Wide Web and have helped store and index all useful data hidden between layers of text, different pages and URLs.

 1. Distributed Crawlers